Shaom-Bin-Alam-2932/PushUp-and-Plank-Counter/README.md

 * **Measure plank hold time** using body alignment detection.
 * Show **live count and timer** on your webcam feed for motivation.

-It is beginner-friendly and practical for **portfolio, GitHub, and LinkedIn**.

 ---